ERP Database - The Unofficial ERP Knowledge Base

-A Short History of SAP
+A Short History and Overview of SAP

-• SAP was founded by five former IBM employees, in 1972, to develop a standard business application software, with the goal of processing business information in real-time.
+• SAP was founded by five former IBM employees, in 1972, to develop a standard ERP business application software, with the goal of processing business information in real-time.
 The company, SAP GmbH, was started in Mannheim, Germany.

 • During 1973, the company released its first financial accounting software, ‘R1’ (the letter ‘R’ stands for ‘Real-Time Processing).’